AtlasOfLivingAustralia/galah-python-workshop/_episodes/01-Intro-ALA-galah.md

 ---
-title: "What is the ALA and the galah-python package?"
+title: "History of the `galah-python` package"
 start: true
 teaching: 10
 exercises: 0